 From the LRT station in Cubao, we took LRT2 train to Recto and walked almost a quarter of a kilometer to LRT1 in Doroteo Jose which is a station away from Carriedo, the nearest station located a few blocks from the entrance of Binondo facing Quiapo.
-A night before that we searched in the web for places where we can have a taste of Chinese cuisine.
+The night before that we searched on the web for places where we could have a taste of Chinese cuisine.
 Something which we did not really expect to be authentic but more of a fusion, since the addition of Filipino flavors is already a part of the equation.

 There were two women inside the restaurant that did not really look like a restaurant.
 It was more of a recently-cleaned up store room.
 One woman stood up, greeted us, and waited for us.
-The other one continued with her kneading of the dough.
+The other one continued kneading the dough.
 Although we already know why most of the stores were closed, we still asked them that question just to spark a conversation.
 The answer was what we expected.
-After giving us the menu and the service tea which did not taste bad at all, she went back to her place and helped the other woman in the kneading of the flour.
+After giving us the menu and the service tea which did not taste bad at all, she went back to her place and helped the other woman knead the rest of the weekend dough.
 They did it almost methodically, very expertly.

 The dumplings I was accustomed to are those salty ones with distinctively peppery taste and are strongly seasoned; the ones they served us were different.
 They looked like they were boiled more than steamed for the shells were watery.
 The taste was mild and delicate.
 The filling, made from a mixture of leeks and a little meat, was not overpowering.